tarunsachdeva/blog/_posts/2019-03-08-software-empathy.markdown

 But, technology (networks in particular) hasn't gone much farther to _create_ understanding, let alone 'shared feelings'.
 This can become esoteric very quickly, so I'm interested more in areas where _empathy creates value_.
 This is the case for knowledge workers working in team environments, i.e. the majority of startups today.

 So, what can software do to create empathy in a team environment?

-One way is by helping us understand each others personalities, both through behavioural and declaritive information.
-Another is by helping us resolve conflicts with battle-tested techniques for structuring conversations.
-But these are only two of many possibilities.
+Breaking this down into sub-problems:

+- How can software help us understand each other and our personalities?
+- How can software help us resolve conflicts?
+- How can software help us become better listeners?
+- How can software help us express ourselves more authentically?

+This is just the start.
 This is an area that I think we need to explore further.
 As software moves to higher order problems I imagine more problems of this nature coming to the surface.